kelpman05/DataWuzhong/README.md

 # Data for the parameters and trading results of the Wuzhong multi-energy district
 This is a respository for parameters and results in the 12-community and 120-community examples.

+One can refer to the following two articles for detailed explanation of the data.
 Please cite these articles if you want to cite the data.

 Chen, S., Mi, H., Ping, J., Yan, Z., Shen, Z., Liu, X., Zhang, N., Xia, Q., Kang, C., (2022), A blockchain consensus mechanism that uses Proof of Solution to optimize energy dispatch and trading, Nature Energy, https://doi.org/10.1038/s41560-022-01027-4.